Planning for your retirement

 • Women born on or after 6 April 1953

-The full New State Pension is currently £203.85 per week.
-Retirees that reached the State Pension age before 6 April 2016 continue to receive the Old State Pension and not the New State Pension.
+The full New State Pension is currently £221.20 per week.
+Retirees who reached the State Pension age before 6 April 2016 continue to receive the Old State Pension, not the New State Pension.

-The Old State Pension is made up of two parts, the basic State Pension, and the additional State Pension.
-To get the full basic State Pension, most people need to have 30 qualifying years of NICs.
+The Old State Pension consists of two parts: the basic State Pension and the additional State Pension.
+Most people need 30 qualifying years of NICs to get the full basic state pension.

 How can we help you today?